smelike/gohome/thego/ch5/note.md

 [brevity, 简洁]

 Exercise 5.1: Change the findlinks program to traverse the n.FirstChild linked list using recursive calls to visit instead of a loop.

+ 思路：

 Exercise 5.2: Write a function to populate a mapping from element names - p, div, span, and so on- to the number of elments with that name in an HTML document tree.

 Exercise 5.3: Write a function to print the contents of all text nodes in an HTML document tree.
 Do not descend into <script> or <style> elements, since their contents are not visible in a web browser.

-Exercise 5.4: Extend the visit function so that it extracts other kinds of links from teh document, such as images, scripts, and style sheets.
+Exercise 5.4: Extend the visit function so that it extracts other kinds of links from the document, such as images, scripts, and style sheets.

+### 5.3 Multiple Return Values

+A function can return more than one result.
+We've seen many examples of functions from standard packages that return two values, the desired computational result and an error value or boolean that indicates whether the computation worked.
+The next example shows how to write one of our own.